docarray/docarray/docs/fundamentals/documentarray/serialization.md

 ### From/to disk

-If you want to store a `DocumentArray` to disk you can use `.save_binary(filename, protocol, compress)` where `protocol` and `compress` refer to the protocol and compression methods used to serialize the data.
+If you want to store a `DocumentArray` to disk you can use `.save_binary(filename, protocol, compress)`, where `protocol` and `compress` refer to the protocol and compression methods used to serialize the data.
 If you want to load a `DocumentArray` from disk you can use `.load_binary(filename, protocol, compress)`.

 For example, the following snippet shows how to save/load a `DocumentArray` in `my_docarray.bin`.